mwatson/thumbsPlayer/README.md

 Plugins
 -------

-Thanks to the magic of Javascript, building a plugin is as easy as making a prototype:
+Thanks to the magic of Javascript, building a plugin is as easy as:

         ThumbsPlayer.prototype.pluginName = function(){